Australia's Rinehart faces new legal skirmish over iron ore assets

 “We don’t understand the writ after Hancock Prospecting, without Wright Prospecting, have held the Hope Downs tenements 4, 5 and 6 for more than 20 years and Wright Prospecting have not contributed towards them financially in this period,” Hancock Chief Financial Officer Jay Newby told Reuters in an email.

-Rio and Rinehart’s Hancock are currently developing Hope Downs 4, which will have an annual capacity of 15 million tonnes of iron ore, worth close to $1.5 billion at current prices, when it begins production next year.
+Rio and Rinehart’s Hancock are currently developing Hope Downs 4, which will have an annual capacity of 15 million metric tons (16.5 million tons)of iron ore, worth close to $1.5 billion at current prices, when it begins production next year.

 Rio bought half of the three tenements in 2005.